 - First, Bee Market revolutionized its supply chain by adopting an intelligent approach to inventory management.

-- Third, the retailer started tracking and analyzing the reliability, efficiency and performance of its suppliers, and was immediately able to stop working with dishonest or slow providers.
+- Third, the retailer started tracking and analyzing the reliability, efficiency and performance of its suppliers and was immediately able to stop working with dishonest or slow providers.

-Bee Market’s formula for automated replenishment is not complicated, the company found an easily-integrated and technologically advanced solution that offered them the aforementioned business superpowers for a reasonable price.
+Bee Market’s formula for automated replenishment is not complicated, the company found an easily integrated and technologically advanced solution that offered them the aforementioned business superpowers for a reasonable price.
 This was Leafio.

 How Leafio affects business performance and key indicators

 Leafio is a powerful analytical tool that generates up to 20 types of reports daily.
-Bee Market has more than 121,000 stock keeping units (SKUs) in its inventory and 7,000 product categories.
+Bee Market has more than 121,000 stock-keeping units (SKUs) in its inventory and 7,000 product categories.
 Given this amount of activity you can imagine how many reports the company’s managers would have had to write manually, with 90% of their time spent on routine spreadsheet filing.

-“The system generates regular and urgent tasks for me personally, pointing out the areas which require my immediate attention.
-I no longer have to calculate my excess inventory, turnover rate and leftovers manually,” he added.
+The system generates regular and urgent tasks for me personally, pointing out the areas which require my immediate attention.
+I no longer have to calculate my excess inventory, turnover rate and leftovers manually,” Jennings said.